-Periodontitis (per-e-o-don-TIE-tis), also called gum disease, is a serious gum infection that damages the soft tissue and, without treatment, can destroy the bone that supports your teeth.
-Periodontitis can cause teeth to loosen or lead to tooth loss.
+Periodontitis (per-e-o-don-TIE-tis), also called gum disease, is a serious gum infection that damages the soft tissue around teeth.
+Without treatment, periodontitis can destroy the bone that supports your teeth.
+This can cause teeth to loosen or lead to tooth loss.

 When to see a dentist

-In most cases, the development of periodontitis starts with plaque — a sticky film composed mainly of bacteria.
-If left untreated, here's how plaque can eventually advance to periodontitis:
+In most cases, the development of periodontitis starts with plaque.
+Plaque is a sticky film mainly made up of bacteria.
+If not treated, here's how plaque can advance over time to periodontitis:

-- Plaque forms on your teeth when starches and sugars in food interact with bacteria normally found in your mouth.
-Brushing your teeth twice a day and flossing once a day removes plaque, but plaque re-forms quickly.
+- Plaque forms on your teeth when starches and sugars in food interact with bacteria commonly found in your mouth.
+Brushing your teeth twice a day and flossing once a day removes plaque, but plaque quickly comes back.

-- Plaque can harden under your gumline into tartar (calculus) if it stays on your teeth.
+- Plaque can harden under your gumline into tartar if it stays on your teeth.
 Tartar is more difficult to remove.
-You can't get rid of tartar by brushing and flossing — you need a professional dental cleaning to remove it.
+You can't get rid of it by brushing and flossing — you need a professional dental cleaning to remove it.
 Because plaque and tartar are filled with bacteria, the longer they stay on your teeth, the more damage they can do.

 - Plaque can cause gingivitis, the mildest form of gum disease.
-Gingivitis is irritation and inflammation of the part of your gum tissue around the base of your teeth.
+Gingivitis is irritation and swelling of the gum tissue around the base of your teeth.
 Gingiva is another word for gum tissue.
 Gingivitis can be reversed with professional treatment and good home oral care, but only if treated early before you have bone loss.

-- Ongoing gum irritation and swelling, called inflammation, can cause periodontitis, eventually causing pockets to develop between your gums and teeth that fill with plaque, tartar and bacteria and become deeper over time.
-If not treated, these deep infections cause a loss of tissue and bone, and ultimately you may lose one or more teeth.
-Also, ongoing chronic inflammation can put a strain on your immune system.
+- Ongoing gum irritation and swelling, called inflammation, can cause periodontitis.
+Eventually this causes deep pockets to form between your gums and teeth.
+These pockets fill with plaque, tartar and bacteria and become deeper over time.
+If not treated, these deep infections cause a loss of tissue and bone.
+Eventually you may lose one or more teeth.
+Also, ongoing inflammation can put a strain on your immune system, causing other health problems.

 Factors that can increase your risk of periodontitis include:

-- Certain medications that cause dry mouth or gum changes
+- Certain medicines that cause dry mouth or gum changes.

-- Conditions that cause decreased immunity, such as leukemia, HIV/AIDS and cancer treatment
+- Conditions that lower immunity, such as leukemia, HIV/AIDS and cancer treatment.

 Periodontitis can cause tooth loss.
-The bacteria responsible for periodontitis can enter your bloodstream through gum tissue, possibly affecting other parts of your body.
+The bacteria that cause periodontitis can enter your bloodstream through gum tissue, possibly affecting other parts of your body.
 For example, periodontitis is linked with respiratory disease, rheumatoid arthritis, coronary artery disease, preterm birth and low birth weight, and problems controlling blood sugar in diabetes.

-- Good oral hygiene.
-That means brushing your teeth for two minutes at least twice daily — in the morning and before going to bed — and flossing at least once a day.
-Flossing before you brush allows you to clean away the loosened food particles and bacteria.
-Good oral hygiene prevents the development of an environment around your teeth that is favorable to specific bacteria that cause periodontal disease.
+- Good oral care.
+This means brushing your teeth for two minutes at least twice a day — in the morning and before going to bed — and flossing at least once a day.
+Flossing before you brush allows you to clean away the loosened food bits and bacteria.
+Good oral care keeps your teeth and gums clean and removes the bacteria that cause periodontal disease.

 - Regular dental visits.
-See your dentist or dental hygienist regularly for cleanings, usually every six to 12 months.
-If you have risk factors that increase your chance of developing periodontitis — such as having dry mouth, taking certain medications or smoking — you may need professional cleaning more often.
+See your dentist regularly for cleanings, usually every 6 to 12 months.
+If you have risk factors that increase your chance of developing periodontitis — such as having dry mouth, taking certain medicines or smoking — you may need professional cleaning more often.

-To determine whether you have periodontitis and how severe it is, your dentist may:
+To tell whether you have periodontitis and how severe it is, your dentist may:

-- Review your medical history to identify any factors that could be contributing to your symptoms, such as smoking or taking certain medications that cause dry mouth.
+- Review your medical history to identify any factors that could be linked to your symptoms.
+Examples include smoking or taking certain medicines that cause dry mouth.

 - Examine your mouth to look for plaque and tartar buildup and check for easy bleeding.

-- Take dental X-rays to check for bone loss in areas where your dentist observes deeper pocket depths.
+- Take dental X-rays to check for bone loss in areas where your dentist sees deeper pockets.

 If periodontitis isn't advanced, treatment may involve less invasive procedures, including:

 - Scaling.
-Scaling removes tartar and bacteria from your tooth surfaces and beneath your gums.
-It may be performed using instruments, a laser or an ultrasonic device.
+Scaling removes tartar and bacteria from your tooth surfaces and below your gumline.
+It may be done using instruments, a laser or an ultrasonic device.

 - Antibiotics.
 Topical or oral antibiotics can help control bacterial infection.
-Topical antibiotics can include antibiotic mouth rinses or insertion of gels containing antibiotics in the space between your teeth and gums or into pockets after deep cleaning.
-However, oral antibiotics may be necessary to completely eliminate infection-causing bacteria.
+Topical antibiotics can include antibiotic mouth rinses or putting gel containing an antibiotic into gum pockets.
+Sometimes oral antibiotics are needed to get of bacteria that cause infections.

-If you have advanced periodontitis, treatment may require dental surgery, such as:
+If you have advanced periodontitis, you may need dental surgery, such as:

-- Flap surgery (pocket reduction surgery).
-Your periodontist makes tiny incisions in your gum so that a section of gum tissue can be lifted back, exposing the roots for more effective scaling and root planing.
-Because periodontitis often causes bone loss, the underlying bone may be recontoured before the gum tissue is sutured back in place.
-After you heal, it's easier to clean these areas and maintain healthy gum tissue.
+- Flap surgery, also called pocket reduction surgery.
+Your periodontist makes cuts in your gums to carefully fold back the tissue.
+This exposes the tooth roots for more effective scaling and root planing.
+Because periodontitis often causes bone loss, the underlying bone may be reshaped before the gum tissue is stitched back in place.
+After you heal, it's easier to clean the areas around your teeth and maintain healthy gum tissue.

 - Bone grafting.
-This procedure is performed when periodontitis has destroyed the bone surrounding your tooth root.
-The graft may be composed of small fragments of your own bone, or the bone may be synthetic or donated.
+This procedure is performed when periodontitis destroys the bone around your tooth root.
+The graft may be made from small bits of your own bone, or the bone may be made of artificial material or donated.
 The bone graft helps prevent tooth loss by holding your tooth in place.
 It also serves as a platform for the regrowth of natural bone.

 - Guided tissue regeneration.
 This allows the regrowth of bone that was destroyed by bacteria.
-In one approach, your dentist places a special piece of biocompatible fabric between existing bone and your tooth.
-The material prevents unwanted tissue from entering the healing area, allowing bone to grow back instead.
+In one approach, your dentist places a special type of fabric between existing bone and your tooth.
+The material prevents unwanted tissue from growing into the healing area, allowing bone to grow back instead.